-The resident will also attend weekly Pharmacotherapy Rounds with fellow University of Texas College of Pharmacy residents on Friday afternoons.
+The resident will attend weekly Pharmacotherapy Rounds with fellow University of Texas College of Pharmacy residents on Friday afternoons.
 This activity is required unless it interferes with urgent, necessary patient care obligations.
 The resident will also be required to present one formal Pharmacotherapy Rounds (“Resident Rounds”) during the year.

-The resident will also have numerous opportunities to participate in and lead discussions on emergency medicine-related topics, patient cases, journal clubs, in-services, and continuing education programs.
+The resident will also have numerous opportunities to participate in and lead discussions on emergency medicine-related topics, patient cases, journal clubs, in-services, newsletters, and continuing education programs.

 The resident may elect to obtain an Academic Training Program Certificate if not completed during their PGY1 residency.
 The University of Texas College of Pharmacy Academic Training Program requirements will be completed throughout the year, including attendance at the UT Academic Training Conference.

 The resident must become licensed in the State of Texas as a Registered Pharmacist by August 1, or the 1st day of the second month of residency.
 The resident will provide clinical staffing in the emergency department (ED) as scheduled by the Residency Program Director (RPD) based on staffing needs, not to exceed 16 hours per 2-week period.
 During scheduled clinical staffing, the resident will have the opportunity to attend emergency medical and trauma resuscitations, verify orders and address clinical problems for patients in the ED (and other critical care areas on week-ends as assigned).